 Pros:

-- Dual hydraulic brakes and suspension for safety and comfort
+- Dual disc brakes and nitrogen rear shock improve safety and comfort

 Cons: